 Without any doubt in my mind at all, chocolate has become one one of the worlds most most popular food.
-And while we are all familiar with chocolate in its yummy block of tasty goodness, what on earth is it?
+And while we are all familiar with chocolate in its yummy block of tasty goodness, where on earth does chocolate come from?
 To find the answer, you need to look to the rainforests of South America.

 It turns out that chocolate is produced from the seed of the tropical Theobroma cacao tree.
 A tree that has been cultivated for at least three millennia in Mexico, Central and South America.